-As from tax year 2012 brought forward losses of only five years may be utilised.
-From 1 January 2009 onwards, under certain conditions, interest may be exempt from income tax and be subject only to special contribution for defence at the rate of 10%; increased to 15% as from 31 August 2011, and to 30% as from 29 April 2013.
+Tax losses of up to 5 years can carry forward and utilised against tax profit.
+Under certain conditions, interest may be exempt from income tax and be subject only to special contribution for defence at the rate of 30%.

-In certain cases dividends received from abroad may be subject to special contribution for defence at the rate of 17% as from 1 January 2014.
-In certain cases dividends received from 1 January 2012 onwards from other Cyprus tax resident companies may also be subject to special contribution for defence.
+In certain cases dividends received from abroad may be subject to special contribution for defence at the rate of 17%.
+Additional in certain cases dividends received from other Cyprus tax resident companies may also be subject to special contribution for defence.